ghostwheelai/PK-ACS/README.md

 $ sudo python setup.py install
 ```

+Also install pip if it's not installed then
+$ sudo pip install pyYaml
+$ sudo pip install mysql-connector

 Use:
 ```
-run the command "python g_read_two_RFID.py" in the root folder of the extracted files
+run the command "sudo python main.py" in the root folder of the extracted files
 ```
 Press Ctrl + C to finish.